 How do we explain these divergent results?
 One possibility is that the pattern is an artifact of our experimental design.
 According to this view, we may observe polarization only on support for voter identification laws because it is the only attribute measuring a policy position rather than a broad statement of principle.
-Alternatively, however, the difference could be attributable to greater polarization among elites on voter fraud (e.g., Biggers and Hanmer 2017) compared to the other democratic principles tested, which, by contrast, remain largely mainstream views that politicians on both sides endorse at least in principle (Zaller 1992).
-This latter interpretation is more worrisome because it suggests that each principle could become polarizing given sufficient partisan opposition.
+Alternatively, however, the difference could be attributable to greater polarization among elites on voter fraud (e.g., Biggers and Hanmer 2017), which is the democratic principle we tested that has most direct implications for the parties at the ballot box.
+By contrast, the other democratic principles tested remain largely mainstream views that politicians on both sides endorse at least in principle (Zaller 1992).
+This latter interpretation is more worrisome because it suggests that each principle could become polarizing given sufficient partian opposition or electoral incentives.
 Future research should seek to evaluate these competing interpretations and test how vulnerable currently uncontested democratic principles are to elite politicization.